Brookshire Cypress Fulshear Jersey Village Katy Tomball Richmond

 How do doctors test for peptic ulcers?

-Physicians use several methods to diagnose peptic ulcers, including endoscopy (a camera inspection of your upper GI tract), breath tests for H. pylori, blood antibody tests, and stool antigen tests.
+The diagnosis of peptic ulcers by physicians involves the following approaches such as endoscopy (inspection of your GI tract with a camera), breath tests of H. pylori, blood antibody tests, and stool antigen tests.

 What's the ICD-10 code for peptic ulcers?